 Giving back to the community is important to Michelle, as evidenced by her involvement in the Rotary Clubs of White River Junction, Riverside, and Lebanon, and her work on the fundraising committee of David’s House.
 She is also a past board member for Upper Valley Habitat for Humanity and a current board member of the Risk Management Association, Vermont Chapter.

-In her role at Mascoma Savings Bank, Michelle has contributed to the formation of Mascoma Community Development and has spearheaded the application process in two rounds for NMTC allocation with the U.S. Treasury’s CDFI Fund.
+In her role at Mascoma Bank, Michelle has contributed to the formation of Mascoma Community Development and has spearheaded the application process in two rounds for NMTC allocation with the U.S. Treasury’s CDFI Fund.

 Patricia E. Monahan